tomas/resizer/README.md

 ## Imlib2 Image Processor for Paperclip

-Lets you process thumbnails with Paperclip using imlib2, a lighter option to ImageMagick.
+Lets you process thumbnails with Paperclip using imlib2, a lighter alternative to ImageMagick.

 ## Requirements